Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Carbon fiber is the highest-end shaft material; it is almost always the lightest and stiffest, as well as the most expensive.
 It also often has a recognizable and expensive (and in our opinion, great-looking) aesthetic with its woven material pattern.
 Similar to fiberglass, there are different material grades and construction methods with carbon fiber, so a carbon fiber shaft doesn’t always guarantee the best all-around performance.

-Most SUP paddle manufacturers don’t measure or rate the stiffness of their paddle shafts, so there really isn’t a precise way to directly compare the stiffness of different paddles or different materials (besides testing them head-to-head like we did!).
+Most SUP paddle manufacturers don’t measure or rate the stiffness of their paddle shafts, so there really isn’t a precise way to directly compare the stiffness of different paddles or different materials (besides testing them head-to-head as we did!).
 Other factors like shaft diameter and material/wall thickness can also impact feel and performance, and these usually aren’t standardized or well-documented either.

 For example, the Aqua Bound Malta Carbon boasts full carbon fiber construction in its shaft and blade, yet feels like it has a much softer flex than the NRS Rush with its fiberglass shaft and the Werner Zen with its fiberglass/carbon hybrid shaft.
-While carbon fiber construction doesn’t necessarily provide the stiffest shaft flex, it does often indicate the lightest materials, and the Malta Carbon is the lightest paddle in our test at an impressive 18.4 ounces.
+While carbon fiber construction doesn’t necessarily provide the stiffest shaft flex, it does often indicate the lightest materials and the Malta Carbon is the lightest paddle in our test at an impressive 18.4 ounces.

 Blade Material